-Each of the candlestick will have a red or green color.
-If the color is red, then the price at the end of the chart period was lower than in the beginning and vice versa.
+Each of the candlesticks will have a red or green color.
+If the color is red, then the price at the end of the chart period was lower than at the beginning and vice versa.
 If the price at the end of the period was more than at the beginning, then it will be green in color.

-Standard bullish or bearish candle is very common and is signified by shadows on the two ends of the candle.
+A standard bullish or bearish candle is very common and is signified by shadows on the two ends of the candle.
 The ends or the body are not extraordinarily long.
-Although not much can be deduced from a single standard candle, numerous standard candles do form a pattern that can tell where the market is heading.
+Although not much can be deduced from a single standard candle, numerous standard candles to form a pattern that can tell where the market is heading.